You never have to procrastinate again.

 - the time you spent procrastinating

-- the time you spent doing what you had to do
+- the time you spent doing whatever distracted you

 This means you have less time to actually enjoy your life…